OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/index.md

 The general organization of the documentation is similar to the original Word version; however, some reorganization has occurred because linked documentation presents opportunities to remove duplicate information and leverage online features.
-Minimal conversion of documenation has occurred as of August 2018.
+Minimal conversion of documentation has occurred as of August 2018.
 Refer to the PDF version that is distributed with the software.
 Upcoming releases of the StateDMI software will refer to the online documentation.
 This documentation is currently being hosted on the Open Water Foundation website until an appropriate